ucd-cepb/textnet/README.md

 desired entity categories, such as organizations, geopolitical entities, dates, or custom-defined categories, to be preserved.

-See paper.pdf for an overview of the package functionality and potential use cases.
+See vignettes/paper.pdf for an overview of the package functionality and potential use cases.

-To demo the package, see textNet_vignette_2024.pdf for a reproducible example that transforms raw text data into event networks.
+To demo the package, see vignettes/textNet_vignette_2024.pdf for a reproducible example that transforms raw text data into event networks.

 # Working on this package